WISR: WISR today

 WISR's current format is a mixture of news, talk, sports, and classic hits music, and continues its affiliation with the CBS radio network, which it has maintained since being granted nighttime power.
 It is also Butler County's exclusive radio home to the Pittsburgh Penguins, Pittsburgh Pirates, Pittsburgh Steelers, and Knoch High School sports.
 Longtime personalities Dave Malarkey and Pat Parker have each been with WISR for many years, with Malarkey first joining the station in 1973, and Parker in 1987.

-Current music programming

-WISR's music rotation features songs and artists primarily from the 1950s, 1960s, and 1970s.
-In addition to music featured on a typical "oldies" format, WISR digs deeper with forgotten hits, B-sides, and the occasional album cut.
-From 10:00pm–5:00am, WISR adopts an "all smooth" overnight rotation.
-On Sunday evenings, WISR spins the "oldies" at 5:00, the 60s at 6:00, the 70s at 7:00, and an hour of classic standards at 8:00 before switching to the overnight rotation at 9:00.

-WISR offers a variety of music-related shows including: